-Wills, Trusts and Estate and Trust Administration, Federal Estate and Gift Tax, Powers of Attorney, Healthcare Planning and Prenuptial and Postnuptial Agreements.
+Wills, Trusts and Estate and Trust Administration, Federal Estate and Gift Tax, Powers of Attorney, Healthcare Planning, and Pre- and Post-nuptial Agreements.

 Charitable planning also comprises a large area of our practice with the creation of outright gifts, Charitable Trusts, and Charitable Foundations.
 We are general counsel to the Community Foundation of Sarasota County, Inc. and several private foundations.